open-cogsci/sigmund-ai/sigmund/static/about.md

 > Do your pupils constrict when you think of something bright, such as a sunny beach?
 Please base your answer on scientific literature.

 Limitation: Sigmund reads abstracts, titles, author lists, etc. but does not spontaneously reads complete articles.
 To have Sigmund read complete articles, you can either encourage Sigmund to download the article (see below) or upload the article as an attachment yourself.

+Limitation: Google Scholar occasionally blocks searches from autonomous agents such as Sigmund, which results in an error message.
+When this happens, try again later.

 ### Execute Python and R code